One, Two, Three: Production

+Although Tuesday Weld lobbied strongly for the role of Scarlett, the role went to Pamela Tiffin, her second film role following Summer and Smoke, who was chosen after Wilder spotted her in an ad in The New York Times and cast her immediately following her audition.
+To star in the film, Tiffin dropped out of Frank Capra's Pocketful of Miracles, with her role being reassigned to Ann-Margret.
+Reportedly, Liselotte Pulver was cast as the secretary after being noticed by Wilder's wife Audrey at a party hosted by Curt Jurgens.
+Jack Lemmon was initially cast in the uncredited cameo role of an army corporal, though the part was eventually given to Red Buttons.

 Wilder was filming in Berlin the morning the Berlin Wall went up, forcing the crew to move to Munich.
+Interiors were shot at Bavaria Film Studios.
+Because of issues with East German and Soviet authorities, who allowed Wilder to film on their side of Berlin only after reading the script, a full-size replica of the Brandenburg Gate was built on the back lot at the Bavaria Studios.
+To keep One, Two, Three current, Wilder and Diamond followed daily Berlin developments via Armed Forces Radio and the international New York Times, updating the script constantly.
 During principal photography, Wilder received a call from Joan Crawford, recently appointed to the board of directors of Pepsi-Cola following her husband Alfred Steele's death.
 In response to Crawford's protests over the use of the Coca-Cola brand in the film, Wilder scattered some references to Pepsi, including the final scene.
-Some scenes were shot at Bavaria Film Studios.

 The theatrical release poster for the film, with a woman holding three balloons, was designed by Saul Bass.
 The Bass designed poster that Wilder originally intended for the film's release featured a United States style flag sticking out of a Coca-Cola-style bottle.
 The poster had to be replaced, however, when Coca-Cola threatened legal action against United Artists for copyright infringement.

 Soundtrack

 Aram Khachaturian's lively "Sabre Dance" marks the moments when Mac moves into energetic action (Ingeborg's table dance at Grand Hotel Potemkin and car chase) and is also played during the opening credits.
-The "Ride of the Valkyries" is played on the way to the Grand Hotel Potemkin.
+Richard Wagner's "The Ride of the Valkyries" is played on the way to the Grand Hotel Potemkin.
 The conductor of the orchestra sings a German language version of "Yes!
 We Have No Bananas" on the arrival of Mac at the Grand Hotel Potemkin.